 It is essentially market research without having to do market research.
 Rather than try to figure out what content people would enjoy or like to see on your site, you already have this information!

 Again, be selective here.
-If your website is about “eco friendly travel” for example, then you won’t want to build pages about topics that are completely out of line with your brand such as “round the world trip by flying”.
+If your website is about “eco friendly travel” for example, then you won’t want to build pages about topics that are completely out of line with your brand such as “round the world flights”.

 Adding value to the overall niche of your site is more important than creating a page for every imaginable topic.